“Heigh-Ho Heigh-Ho” to Mindfulness We Go…

 As with learning any new skill, repetition is the mother of all skills.
 The reason it is called a practice is because we need to keep doing it over and over.
 Kids love repetition as evidenced by the number of times you have probably read the same books again and again at bedtime.
 Repetition feels good to them and makes their brains feel safe and happy.
 By using music as a tool for calming and soothing you set up a healthy and safe environment for children to learn to relax.
 Allowing them to choose which is their favorite way to practice being mindful increases their locus of control and therefore their feelings of self-assuredness and safety.
 Over time, this will set a lovely tone of sweet harmony in your home so you can attune more to the rhythm of a joyful family.

 Carrie Rowan is an award winning singer/songwriter, author, edutainer, and founder of the popular Bee Kind Music and Calming for Mommy classes that educate while they entertain children and adults.
 Her passion is combining positively charged music with energy medicine and mindfulness to spread joy while healing and soothing souls of all ages.
 Visit www.merrygomusic.com.
-Meet Carrie at the Natural Living Expo Saturday morning, November 10, where she will be playing at the expo entrance as part of the duo Stefilas’s Stone.
-Carrie is also giving a workshop Sunday, November 11 at 11:30am “Your Story Sucks…The Happiness Right Out of You.
+Meet Carrie at the Natural Living Expo Saturday morning, November 12, where she will be playing live at the expo entrance beginning at 9am.